chazzox/chazzox.uk/README.md

-# Personal Site of mine, links to my my other projects
+# Personal Site of mine
+links to my my other projects